daveythacher/LED_Matrix_RP2040/LED_Matrix/README.md

 - Multiple copies of bits to enable voting.
 (High framerate with acknowledge reduced the value of this.)
 - Implementing data chunks with checksum below protocol.
 (Hardware flow control reduced the value of this.)
 - Commands and queries for remote control.
 (Planned)
 - Synchronous trigger for frame swap.
-(Removed in favor of framerate and concern for reliability.)
+(Planned)
 - Concurrent libraries for frame, mutex, queue, threads (RTOS), atomic, etc. (Removed in favor of simplicity.)
 - Shift register based vector or ring buffer.
 (Removed ring buffer approach in favor of field extractor.)
+- S-PWM algorithm using universal table for increasing color depth.
+(Planned)

 Other things: